 Content Warning: Please be advised, the below article might mention topics that include abuse, substance abuse, trauma, suicide, and addiction.
 The information found in the article is not a substitute for professional medical advice or ongoing mental health treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have.

-Childhood trauma from negative experiences can stay with people for the rest of their lives, and if left untreated, can have severe physical and mental consequences.
-In this article, you will learn about what strategies are used to help people cope with adverse childhood experiences and start living healthier and happier lives.
+Childhood trauma from an adverse experience can stay with people for the rest of their lives, and if left untreated, can have physical and mental consequences.
+In this article, you will learn about what strategies to help cope with adverse childhood experiences and start living healthier and happier lives.

 What Are Adverse Childhood Experiences (ACEs)?

 Adverse childhood experiences (ACEs) can manifest in many different forms.
 According to the Center for Disease Control and Prevention (CDC) and their ACE study, these past issues can have a significant impact in adulthood.
 They can lead to various physical and mental health problems.

 According to the ACE study, the higher someone scores on the ACE questionnaire, the more likely they may develop depressive and anxiety disorders.